 This is a dish I order almost every time I see it on the menu somewhere.
 Mr. Wishes always says “Oh, I already know what you’re getting!” when he first sees it listed.
 I have eaten it all different ways and love it no matter what.
 As time went by, I knew I needed to have a good go-to, authentic recipe for Italian Pasta Carbonara or can I really call myself Italian?

 I do still love this dish with heavy cream, as some restaurants prepare it.
 It is always nice to have a version that is more authentic and even a bit less “heavy” to make at home.
 I can only handle a heavy cream sauce every so often and more times than not my body makes me pay for it!

-When I AM in the mood for a good cream sauce, I like to make my One Pot Creamy Jalapeño Popper Pasta.
+When I AM in the mood for a good cream sauce, I like to make my Philly Cheesesteak Pasta or my One Pot Creamy Jalapeño Popper Pasta.
 This particular pasta dish comes together in no time at all and is pure comfort food.